XCSoar/XCSoar/XCSoarV4-README.txt

 GLIDE COMPUTER
 ============================================================================

-Auto MacRready is selected by pressing 'Enter' on the MacReady InfoBox when in Final Glide flight mode.
-It adjusts the MacReady setting so excess height is converted to higher speed and vica versa.
+Auto MacRready is selected by pressing 'Enter' on the MacCready InfoBox when in Final Glide flight mode.
+It adjusts the MacCready setting so excess height is converted to higher speed and vica versa.
 A mode icon, showing a green and red triangle, appears in the bottom right corner of the map window when active.